Viking Soul Food

-Viking Soul Food is a Scandinavian restaurant in Portland, Oregon.
+Viking Soul Food is a Scandinavian restaurant in Portland, Oregon, United States.
+The business operates in southeast Portland's Woodstock neighborhood and previously operated from Airstream trailer in the Sunnyside neighborhood.
+Viking Soul Food has been featured on the Food Network's Diners, Drive-Ins and Dives.

 Description

-Viking Soul Food (VSF) is a Scandinavian restaurant which has operated from an Airstream trailer on Belmont Street, in the Bite On Belmont food cart pod in southeast Portland's Sunnyside neighborhood.
+Viking Soul Food (VSF) is a Scandinavian restaurant in southeast Portland's Woodstock neighborhood.
+Previously, the business operated from an Airstream trailer on Belmont Street, in the Bite On Belmont food cart pod in southeast Portland's Sunnyside neighborhood.